 An area-of-interest fund supports programs & initiatives that tackle issues of your choosing, such as the environment, camperships, or no-kill animal shelters.

-A donor-defined area-of-interest fund awards grants based on the recommendations of a community committee that oversees a specific initiative.
+A foundation-directed area-of-interest fund awards grants based on the recommendations of a community committee that oversees a specific initiative.

-A discretionary area-of-interest fund awards grants based on LVCF’s own community research to identify worthy charitable programs in the specified area-of-interest.
+A donor-directed area-of-interest fund awards grants based on LVCF’s own community research to identify worthy charitable programs in the specified area-of-interest.

-Community Partnership Funds: Meeting the Region’s Changing Needs
+Community Investment Funds: Meeting the Region’s Changing Needs

 Unrestricted Funds: Supporting Your Community Endowment